demnbroyougotgithub/time-capsule-api/README.md

 GET	/capsules/:id	Get a capsule by ID
 PUT	/capsules/:id	Update a capsule
 DELETE	/capsules/:id	Delete a capsule

+Use time-capsule.postman_collection postman collections for detailed API request.
+This collection is available in root directory.

 🧰 Tech Stack
 Backend: Node.js, Express